WasteManager/Splunk-Install/Install.md

   - never edit apps from GUI, always edit from command line.
 But you can add server_classes
   - change phone home to something like an hour after all your forwarders are pushed out (in the deployment server[depser]) go to deployment_apps under deploymentclient.conf
   - TO generate csr do the following command: openssl req SERVER.csr -newkey rsa:2048 -nodes -keyout SERVER.key san.cnf
   - shcluster/apps in deploymon(deployer) is the location you want to put apps you want to push out to search head cluster members
+  - To rolling restart from search head cluster captain: as splunk in the /bin dir: ./splunk rolling-restart shcluster-members
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine